Centuriate assembly: Decline

 The election of destinati evidently by AD 14 was deemed insufficient; that year, early in the reign of the emperor Tiberius, the number of candidates brought before the people for the more junior posts, including the praetorship, was reduced to equal the number of places to be filled.
 Tiberius nominated some of the candidates, with the rest to be filled by decision of the senators themselves.
-Caligula temporary reintroduced free elections for praetor, but by this point the comitia was unaccustomed to any kind of free choice, especially in the face of the senate's selection of destinati.
-Regardless, this was soon reversed.
-However, by Nero's reign, the entire slate of candidates was named by the emperor and then presented to the people for ratification.
+Caligula temporarily reintroduced free elections for praetor, but by this point the comitia was unaccustomed to any kind of free choice, especially in the face of the senate's selection of destinati.
+Regardless, this was soon reversed, and by Nero's reign the entire slate of candidates was named by the emperor and then presented to the people for ratification.

 The shift from somewhat-open elections under Augustus, where the emperor made the effort to campaign for his allies before the centuries and legislation was still necessary to rein in corrupt electoral practices, to the closed-slate voting of AD 14 marked the end of the comitia centuriatas role in elections, transforming it into a rubber stamp for decisions made by the senate and the emperor.
 It, however, continued to meet – records a speech given where someone apologises for supporting Sejanus in the consular elections for AD 31 – even as the forum for electoral competition largely moved into the senate and thence into the imperial court.

 The comitia centuriata still met to ratify the election of magistrates into the third century AD.